-According to a report from The Ladders, ATS software ranks your candidacy based on how specifically your résumé matches keywords and phrases in a job description.
+ATS software ranks your candidacy based on how specifically your résumé matches keywords and phrases in a job description.
 Some software even looks for how uniquely the work experiences you listed match the job requirements.

 Here’s the rub — you can’t stuff your résumé with an exhaustive list of experiences and hope to game the system into thinking you’re a perfect match.
 Having off-target keywords can score your résumé down on relevancy.